It’s chilly outside and the grass is dusted with snow, but we’re in the final throws of winter here in the UK. Spring is just around the corner.

 Of course, if you’re short on time, it might be easier to call in a professional window cleaner!

 #4 – Mould and mildew watch:

-Every spring, pull your furniture away from the wall and double check for spots of mould.
-Don’t just check the walls, check the items themselves too (e.g. the back of the wardrobe, the back of the sofa etc).
+Each spring, pull your furniture away from the wall and double check for spots of mould.
+Don’t just check the walls, but check the items themselves too (e.g. the back of the wardrobe, the back of the sofa etc).